dchats1/ansible-role-gitea/README.md

 Gitea
 =========

-This role deploys gitea in a Podman pod with an nginx reverse proxy (80 -> 3000) and a postgres backend https://gitea.io/en-us/
+This role deploys gitea in a Podman pod with an nginx reverse proxy (80 -> 3000 or 443 -> 3000) and a postgres backend https://gitea.io/en-us/

 Requirements